Eye-opening insights from 700+ product managers & leaders.

 When working for Avast, a B2C antivirus software, I had the luxury of having more than 400 million users to target with my PLG experiments.
 Reaching statistical validity for my experiments could be done in just a few days (if not a few hours).
 A 5% uplift in conversion had an impressive impact on revenue, so it was worth the time!

 Unfortunately, in B2B, if you don’t have a freemium acquisition model, your user activity volume is likely to be on the lower end.
-This means you’ll need to wait for several weeks or months in order to detect even the smallest uplifts.
+This means you’ll need to wait for several weeks or months in order to detect even double-digit uplifts.
 In that case, waiting for statistical validity for an experiment that could yield only a minor improvement is an overkill.

 This raises the question: Should you run experiments if your traffic is low?